 In addition to the federal healthcare fraud statute, there are a number of other federal criminal laws which may apply to a particular healthcare fraud case:

-Anyone suspected of healthcare fraud may also face separate liability for civil damages and may be subject to civil lawsuits that run parallel to any criminal investigation.
 The federal government does not take healthcare fraud lightly.
 If someone is suspected of Medicare fraud, Medicaid fraud, or another act of healthcare fraud, they can expect the federal government to be unrelenting in its prosecution.
 The person facing charges should be prepared to fight back with the counsel and representation of a Maryland federal healthcare fraud lawyer armed with a strong defense based on the facts of your particular case.
+Contact our firm for legal support.